bjartelund/graphql-aspnet.github.io/docs/controllers/authorization.md

 By default, a single unauthorized field result does not necessarily kill an entire query, it depends on the structure of your object graph and the query being executed.
 When a field request is terminated any down-stream child fields are discarded immediately but sibling fields or unrelated ancestors continue to execute as normal.

-Since this authorization occurs "per field" and not "per controller action" its possible to define the same security chain for POCO properties.
-This allows you to effectively deny access, by policy, to a single property of an instantiated object.
-Performing security checks for every field of data (especially in parent/child scenarios) has a performance cost though, especially for larger data sets.
-For most scenarios enforcing security at the controller level is sufficient.

-### Field Authorization Failures are Obfuscated
+### Failures are Obfuscated

-When GraphQL denies a requestor access to a field a message naming the field path is added to the response.
+When GraphQL denies a requestor access to a field, a message naming the field path is added to the response.
 This message is generic on purpose.
 Suppose there was a query where the user requests the `allDonuts` field but is denied access:

 ```graphql
     {